origamidl/docs/specification.md

 [[toc]]

 ## 1. Overview
-OrigamiDL is a statically-typed, pure and declarative domain-specific language.
+OrigamiDL is a declarative and statically-typed domain-specific language without side-effects.

 ## 2. Notation